microsoft/PhoneticMatching/README.md

 __matchers__ module:

 * __FuzzyMatcher__ Main use case for this library.
 Returns matches against a list of targets for a given query.
-The comparisions are not remembered and therefore better for one-off use cases.
+The comparisons are not remembered and therefore better for one-off use cases.

 * __AcceleratedFuzzyMatcher__ Same interface as `FuzzyMatcher` but the list of targets are precomputed, so beneficial for multiple queries at the cost of a higher initialization time.